 Special Recognition Award — Presented to individuals and organizations whose contributions to community theatre are far reaching and of a special nature.

 Corporate Award — Presented to businesses and corporations for significant financial support of community theatre on a regional or national basis.

-Mort Clark International Achievement Award — Recognizes an individual who, or an organization that, has accomplished significant achievement in the promotion of excellence in international community theatre.
+Mort Clark International Achievement Award — Recognizes individuals and organizations for significant achievement in the promotion of excellence in international community theatre.
 (This award may be presented at an international event.)